tuftsdatalab/tuftsWorkshops/docs/basic/intro-to-unix/bash-parameters.md

 Let's start by going to your home directory (you choose the command)

+Read this note if your home directory is empty.

-??? note "What if I don't have any files to list?
+??? note

     You can add an empty file and an empty directory by typing these two commands: